TempeHS/2024SDD-Rayan-AeroFit/productBacklog.md

 23. ~~Add a help page with user documentation~~
 24. Add a live goal progress bar that is synchronised with calCount
 25. Make navigation system fixed in place.
-26. Add a challenge mode where users can try complete randomly generated challenges.
+26. ~~Add a challenge mode where users can try complete randomly generated challenges.~~
 27. Add a race mode where the user can race an AI player.
 28. Add a settings page where the user can edit goals, display mode (dark/light), and change units of measurement.
-29. Make Step Tracking active throughout all pages
+29. ~~Make Step Tracking active throughout all pages~~
 30. Make it so that User can edit one goal, and the other will stay the same.
 31. ~~Add user documentation to index.html~~
+32. Add a leaderboard with fake people for Challenges page